 2011-12: Lee signed a three-year entry-level contract with the Coyotes in March 2012 following his junior season at St. Cloud State.
 After playing five games in October he underwent hip surgery that kept him out of the Huskies lineup until February.
 In 16 games for St. Cloud State he was 8-6-2, including a shutout of Nebraska-Omaha in the first round of the WCHA playoffs, and had a 2.23 goals against and .930 save percentage.
 The Huskies finished sixth in the WCHA and lost to North Dakota in the playoff quarterfinals.

 2012-13: Lee appeared in 15 AHL games with the Coyotes’ AHL affiliate in Portland and played for the ECHL’s Gwinnett Gladiators in his first pro season.
 Playing behind veteran Chad Johnson and fellow Phoenix prospect Mark Visentin with Portland, he was 9-6-0 with a 2.72 goals against and .915 save percentage.
 The Pirates finished second in the Atlantic Division and were swept by Eastern Conference champion Syracuse in the first round.
 Johnson started all three playoff games.
 Lee was 14-12-1 with 2 shutouts in 28 ECHL games with Gwinnett and had a 2.35 goals against and .911 save percentage.

 A technically sound goalie who brings solid positioning and a fundamental approach to the crease.
-Lee has good rebound control and is at his best when he remains square to the shooter and gives himself a good line of sight at the puck.
+Before injuring his hip, Lee displayed good rebound control.
+He is most effective when he can establish a line of sight to the puck and square up.